MrBenFTW/To.panga-IPA/README.md

 All you are getting is the original non modified compiled project from xcode.
 This is the latest version as of 8-2-18

 You can use this to remove to.panga, JJJJ and cydia.
 Press the 'Remove t.panga' button.
 Once done reboot phone.
 It is important you reboot not respring.
+Also Note: you will need to trigger uicache afterwards to make 'Cydia' and 'jjjj' icons disappear.

 You MUST do this in order to install Electra Beta 11.